Kintyre/ksconf/docs/source/cheatsheet.rst

 Sorting content
 ~~~~~~~~~~~~~~~

-To create a normalized version a configuration file, to make it easier to merging with
+Create a normalized version a configuration file, making conf files easier to merge with :command:`git`.
-:command:`git`, run an in-place sort like so:
+Run an in-place sort like so:

     .. code-block:: sh